InklingSplasher/2048/README.md

   2. Fix numbers disappearing when using for example right at the complete right. ✔️
   2. Proper movement, checking for numbers in front ✔️
   3. Merging
+	1. Bug: Number a skips to the last tile even though there are numbers in between.
 * Add Score
 * Add reset and stop actions (press 'r' / press 's')
 * Animations